Shigga Shay

 Pek Jin Shen (born 12 September 1992), better known by his stage name Shigga Shay (stylised as ShiGGa Shay—the capitalised "GG" representing "Grizzle Grind"), is a Singaporean hip hop artist, songwriter, director and music producer.
+ShiGGa Shay was recognised as the "Unsigned Talent of The Week" by WorldStarHipHop at 17 and secured multiple #1 singles on the iTunes Singapore Charts.
+Furthermore, he was invited to perform at the White House Afterparty for the State Dinner in Washington, DC.

+In 2023, Shay became the first Singaporean and the first artist to perform a song in both Mandarin and Hokkien on COLORSxSTUDIOS.
+In the same year, he was invited to perform as a special guest on "The Rap Of China", alongside rapper E.SO, making him the first Southeast Asian to be invited on the show.

-He has been featured on the covers of Juice, the Today newspaper and the Pioneer Magazine.
-Having had over two million YouTube views, he has also been labeled one of the top 50 men to look out for in 2015 by the Esquire Magazine.
-ShiGGa is also a founder member of hip hop group Grizzle Grind Crew, as well as production company Grizzle Films.
+Shay is also a founding member of hip hop group Grizzle Grind Crew, as well as production company Grizzle Films.

 Early life and education

 Pek Jin Shen was born on 12 September 1992 in Singapore.
-He developed his interest in hip hop music and rapping at the age of nine, after his mother purchased him a few English hip hop records.
+He developed his interest in hip-hop music and rapping at the age of nine, after his mother purchased him a few English hip hop records.
 Pek's father died in 2009 of colon cancer.

-He attended Henry Park Primary School, Queensway Secondary School before graduating from Singapore Polytechnic with a diploma in media and communication.
+His passion for music began at a young age, when he joined the Chinese Orchestra and began playing the dizi at Henry Park Primary School.
+He joined the Queensway Secondary School military band, where he played the trombone.
+Following secondary school, he graduated from Singapore Polytechnic with a diploma in media and communications.

 Career

+2010s: Early beginnings, LimPeh and impact on local culture

-ShiGGa Shay is an onomatopoeic play on the Chinese words, “是个谁” from “你是个谁,” which translates to mean "who is it" or “who are you”.
+ShiGGa Shay is an onomatopoeic play on the Chinese words, "是个谁" from "你是个谁," which translates to mean "who is it" or "who are you".

-One of his ShiGGa's earliest appearances on the public stage was when he was still a "raw, cocky" 16-year-old, at the show Live N Loaded by MediaCorp.
-According to Shigga himself, the stage name of "Shigga Shay" was just dreamt up by him at age 14.
-ShiGGa's music is rooted in hip hop.
-As of 2012, he has released one mixtape and one extended play album, ShiGGa Shay's in the Building (2010) and They Call Me ShiGGa (2012) respectively.
+Shay made his national television debut on Live N Loaded on MediaCorp as a 16-year-old, which was one of his early public performances.
+He discussed how his initial appearance on public television inspired him to perform more in an interview with Mothership.
+He was approached by Dr. Sydney Tan, the National Day Parade's music director that year and Don Richmond when he was 17 years old, to take part in the parade for the first time.
+That same year, he released his mixtape ShiGGa Shay's in the Building (2010), and They Call Me ShiGGa (2012) was an album that dropped soon after.
 ShiGGa Shay's in the Building was reportedly recorded solely in Shigga's bedroom.

 On 16 December 2012, ShiGGa was named the "Unsigned Talent of The Week" by WorldStarHipHop.
 ShiGGa is the "youngest hip-hop artist to have made it on the Singapore radio charts [...]", according to Aging Youth.

-In June 2013, he released "LimPeh" (English: Your Dad), an English-Chinese-Hokkien rap song which became a chart-topper in Singapore.
+He released the English-Chinese-Hokkien rap song "LimPeh" (English: Your Dad) in June 2013, and it quickly rose to the top of the Singaporean charts.
 It features guest vocals from Tosh Rock and Wang Weiliang.
-Other notable works include Lion City Kia, ShiGGa Morning and the official theme song for 3688, Ta Pau.
+The accompanying music video was one of the first from the local music industry to go viral.